FedericoPonzi/Horust/README.md

 ### TODO:
 * Wait for all processes to die, or until sigterm is received.
 * Spawn all the processes with a new process group (to ease the shutdown via killpg)
+* Reload configuration via SIGHUP (or another signal because as of now it can be run in a terminal).
+* Create another binary for getting the status of the services.

 ### Features:
 * Run it as a standalone program.